 If you’re looking for break-resistant glass at a lower price, tempered glass may be for you.
 When you need security, soundproofing, UV protection, and flexibility though, laminated glass is the superior choice.

 Now that you’re familiar with laminated glass benefits you can make an informed decision about whether they’re right for you.
-And if you decide to give laminated windows a try, call the installation experts at Glass West right away for your free estimate!
+And if you decide to give laminated glass windows a try, call the installation experts at Glass West right away for your free estimate!